 - Edited submission * (will be published if the entry is shortlisted - strict limit of 150 words)

 - Supporting material 2

 * mandatory field

-We will send a notification email to all shortlisted entrants once the list is published on 9 September 2021.
+We will send a notification email to the person who made the submission, once the shortlist is published on 9 September 2021.
 On receipt, please cross-check the quoted unique Nomination Code against the one in your original entry confirmation email, as it is possible that your institution may have submitted more than one entry in any single category.

 The contact details you provide in your entry form will be used throughout the awards process.
 If these details change after the form has been submitted, please send your new contact information by email to THEawards@timeshighereducation.com .

 Please also use this address if you have any general queries about our awards, or contact David Suter ( firstname.lastname@example.org ) if you have any questions about eligibility, the category criteria, or the content of your entry.